Jessixdanielle/web-sprint-challenge-advanced-css-and-intro-js/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. How would you describe acessibility on the web to someone new to programming?

+    I would describe it as making it more possible for people who need to use equiptment to read or look at websites, to make it so they have comparable expierence on the website and arent confused

 2. Talk about 3 different things you can do to ensure your website is accessible.

+    Put alts on images, use semantic html, Dont make the font a set pixel number so that people who need custom fonts can still use the website properly

 3. How would you explain the concept of a variable to someone new to programming?

+    a variable is a placeholder, like how in algebra x is a variable.
+The variable also contains stores and contains data like functions, or allows user imput to be passed through

 4. What is the purpose of using functions in code?

+    The purpose is to keep your code dry and reuseable so that it can be used over and over with just one line of code

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.